PLP-Database-DEPT/week-1/README.md

 ## *Submission Instructions*
-1. Answer every question below and put your responses in a file named `answers.readme`.
+1. Answer every question below and put your responses in a file named `answers.md`
-2. Push your completed `answers.readme` file to your GitHub repository.
+2. Push your completed `answers.md` file to your GitHub repository.
 3. Submit the GitHub link for review.

 ---